SilvanTeufel/TopDownRTSTemplate_ReadMe/README.md

 ## Animation Times

 ```
-You can change Times in Animation via Blueprint in Constructor-Skript for example
+You can change the Time the Character stays in Animation-State via Blueprint in Constructor-Skript for example

 CharacterBase:
 float TeleportStartEndTime = 1.7f;